willbenica/textBasedAdventure/README.md

 * Create more rooms
     * there are only three _playable_ rooms, there should be a few more.
-* At the moment, there is only one enemy, even thogh there are classes for more enemies.
+* At the moment, there is only one enemy, even though there are classes for more enemies.